 Chapter 27 –

 First, let me say that I am sorry to push Chapter 27 on the readers.
 The chapter is admittedly going to be hard on some folks that lack a science background, … but more and more people would like real-world answers to how the mind emerges (as separate from the brain) and how it operates.
-Of course, many will find the chapter long and confusing, and take little from it.
+In my humble opinion, it is one of the greatest unresolved questions in science.
+Of course, many will find the chapter long and confusing, and take little from it (which is why it contains a warning).
 I apologize but also realize that any detailed discussion of what the mind and consciousness truly are and how they function must include detailed specifics.
-Many readers will likely assume I just made up a bunch of mumbo-jumbo terminology to fill in the chapter.
-I didn’t.
-Everything written is a very careful estimation of trends I believe will become more evident as the 21st century progresses.
+Many readers will likely assume I just made up a bunch of mumbo-jumbo terminology to fill in the chapter. … I didn’t. … Everything written is a very careful estimation of trends I believe will become more evident as the 21st century progresses.
 And even if the guesses I have made turn out to be wrong, I believe they will be wrong in interesting ways that will generate good discussion and debate in the neuroscience and neural engineering communities.

 As of the writing of the novel, the vast majority of neuroscientists are entirely wedded to the idea of axon-to-dendrite synaptic transmission as … the … basis for human thought and cognition.
 I believe that paradigm to be only half the answer, … with the other half based upon ephaptic communication (both locally and globally).
 Since the majority of the world’s neuroscientists know very little about Maxwell’s Laws, they have not yet become aware of their importance to human thought.
 The mind as distinct from the brain is very much an ephaptic/electromagnetic phenomenon, and there are many neuroscientists that (for many reasons) simply cannot accept that at this time.

 As noted, the overall amount of neurons is not nearly as critical when compared to how they are wired up and the resulting thought space topologies that arise.
+Even more important than the specific wiring arrangement is the amount of “emergence” that a specific neural network contains, or the manner in which smaller connectomes may act as emergence force multipliers for larger processes of the mind.
+These combined effects I term the noetotype.
+Just as all individuals have a genotype and a corresponding phenotype, the mind that emerges from them also takes a particular form, …. and this is the noetotype (from the world noetic in Ancient Greek that means to think or perceive).
 This is key to Homo naledi’s ability to observe funeral rights and Portia’s ability to hunt other spiders.
 This will likely be a major area of research by the 2040s if current trends hold.
 As of right now, sadly, the field of paleoconnectomics has not even been created (so, … I am creating it now, … yay!)
 (These are separate from the poorly defined neuroanthropology).

 Before I could write this chapter, I had to look closely at what human thought and consciousness actually are, … from a mathematical, physical, and neural engineering point of view.
 I then needed to take those imperfect conclusions and weave them into a hopefully realistic extrapolation of where I believe neuroscience and neural engineering will arrive at many decades from now.
 After speaking with numerous computational neuroscientists, neurologists, and neural engineers, I decided to demarcate neuroscience into three eras: